omriv88/Technical-Tasks/README.md

  - 2 - Write a Terraform script that Deploy new server on AWS environment
  - 3 - Write an ansible role that installs requimanets and packages on the servers, and run the application.
  - 4 - Write a jenkins pipeline that does the following:
       * a.
-Checks out the repository
+Checks out the repository.
       * b.
 Deploy the project.